redpesk-labs/red-pak/QA/REDPAK.DSG.md

 > adding, removing and updating packages within *REDNODE*s.
 The nested
 > hierarchy of *REDNODE*s forbids to install in children a package
 > already installed in a parent.

+## Merging rules

+The terms below are used for explaining merging rules:

+- *FINAL* refers to the final configuration after merge.

+- *LEAF* refers to the targeted *REDNODE*.

+- *TARGET* refers to the appropriate configuration of the *LEAF* either the normal configuration or the administrative configuration, depending on the required target.

+- *INTERMEDIATE* is

+### High level rules

+The principle of merging are:

+- normal child settings can not be weaker than normal parent settings

+- administrative child settings can not be weaker than administrative parent settings

+- administrative settings of a *REDNODE* are ...

+### Header values

+In the *FINAL* configuration, header values are the header values of the *TARGET* unchanged.

+###

+Data of header are those of the leaf unchanged and are